 For those of you new to high-class site running, know that part way through the site you will notice a structure uncloak.
 Aggressing this structure in any way will spawn a Drifter to beat your ass so watch out with the smartbombs.
 Choosing whether to spawn the Drifter or not for 300m ISK of loot is the crux of the “new” escalation system since Sleepless Guardians were removed.

 All of the fits below can be used in the exact same way by capping each other.
-You can mix & match the Leshaks/Nestors as you see fit, too.
+You can mix & match Leshaks/Nestors as you see fit if you use the one from part 6.
 I recommend bringing along your own flavour of refits such as spare EANMs, Drone Navigation Computers, Omnidirectional Tracking Links etc. Just save the Rattles for pulsars and alts with weird skill setups.
 They’ve been way too expensive for a while now anyway.
+Do also be sure to try and keep Amarr battleship at least level 4.
+Level 3 reduces your resists to a point where being alpha’d is possible.

 Tips and Advice